Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MUST id="ios-service-client-verb" %} use the verb by itself as the method name when the name of the first parameter and the return type (or callback parameter type) makes it obvious what object the action will apply to and/or what object(s) will be returned.
 For example, prefer `keyVaultClient.get(key: 'foo')` rather than `keyVaultClient.getKey(name: 'foo')` or `keyVaultClient.getKey('foo')`.

 {% include requirement/MUST id="ios-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
-For example, prefer `storageBlobsClient.listContainers()` rather than `storageBlobsClient.list()`.
+For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.

 {% include requirement/MUST id="ios-service-client-method-parameter-name" %} provide unambiguous parameter labels for all client methods.
 Do not use the `_` syntax to avoid requiring parameter labels.